RobotNerd/config/README.md

 ## Usage

+> NOTE: Run the command `python3 apply-config.py -h` to see command line options.

 -Get the script using one of these options:
   - Clone the repository.
   - Download the zipped release and extract it.
 This option is useful if you